 The John Monash Foundation Leadership Academy offers a collaborative grants program for our Scholars, who can apply for grants on an annual basis.
-This funding wouldn't be possible without the legacy gift from the much loved former Deputy Prime Minister, the late Honourable Tim Fisher AC.
+This funding wouldn't be possible without the legacy gift from the much loved former Deputy Prime Minister, the late Honourable Tim Fischer AC.

 Each year we award grants to a select handful of Scholar’s projects so they can ‘take flight’ in circumstances where they otherwise may not have been able to do so.